PeterMosmans/apdfhelper/README.md

 - split PDF into multiple single pages

   Extract all pages from a PDF file as single PDF files.

+- inject pages from a PDF file into another PDF file

+  If you need some pages of another PDF file, you can copy and insert them into your PDF file.

 Sorry, currently only a command-line version of this tool is supplied, no graphical interface exists (yet...).